paulwarren/nzde/dict/S/README.md

 ## secondary burn

 <b>1</b> n.
-(Rural) a second burning of logs and stumps left after an initial firing [and often consisting of secondary growth such as hard fern manuka and bracken.](See second burn)
+(Rural) a second burning of logs and stumps left after an initial firing [and often consisting of secondary growth such as hard fern manuka and bracken.]
+(See second burn)

 ## secondary growth

 <b>1</b> n.
-(Rural) plants that naturally inhabit an area once original plants have been destroyed.(See second growth)
+(Rural) plants that naturally inhabit an area once original plants have been destroyed.
+(See second growth)

 ## secondary muster